 It’s important to note that with any investment a return is not guaranteed.
 While the rewards can, in favourable circumstances, be greater, the risks are also higher.
 Only ever invest as much as you can afford to lose.

 Successful investment is all about understanding and minimising risk.
-Thoroughly research any fund or platform that you are considering investing in and start with a small investment to check that the processes operate in the way you expect.
+Thoroughly research any fund or platform that you are considering investing in and start with a small investment, this Motley Fool’s Rule Breakers Review can help to check that the processes operate in the way you expect.
 Then, if and when you are reassured, you can scale up your investment.

 How are you affected personally when investing online?